renproject/swapperd/README.md

 To open an atomic swap on RenEx:

-1. Select Ethereum / Bitcoin trading pair.
+1. Select the Ethereum / Bitcoin trading pair.

 2. Click "Connect to atomic swapper".